-Tick bites themselves aren’t very severe (apart from being itchy and annoying), but for some people, ticks can cause allergic reactions, or one nasty disease called tick paralysis.
+Tick bites themselves aren’t very severe (apart from being itchy and annoying), but for some people, ticks can cause allergic reactions, or one nasty disease called tick paralysis – for more info see the NSW Health webpage on ticks.
 Paralysis ticks have a particularly noxious poison that causes fatigue and immobilisation of limbs, stopping your adventure in its tracks.
 But don’t freak right out, they’re quite rare.

 The jury is still out on how to remove ticks yourself, so certainly consider seeking medical attention to help remove them safely and definitely don’t douse yourself in nail polish or lighter fluid like some urban legends recommend.

 The best approach is to avoid them altogether, but that’s easier said than done so know your enemy: ticks don’t jump onto hosts or fall from trees like some kind of parasitic paratrooper.
 They climb to the top of vegetation then wave their forearms to latch onto passing mammals with delicious warm blood.
 To avoid bites, ensure you’re wearing full-length clothes that cover your skin, tuck everything in wherever possible and use tick repellent for any gaps where your skin’s exposed.
 In short, if you keep your body away from trees, you’ll be just fine.